Sharifa1/color-vocab-project/README.md

 This is a simple website to learn some colors in arabic.

-It is designed using only HTML and CSS
+It is designed using only HTML and CSS.